threadexio/custom-optimus/README.md

 </ol>

-**NOTE:** Before switching the GPU, save all of your work because although you don't have to reboot, restarting X will also kills the current session along with the open apps
+**NOTE:** Before switching the GPU, save all of your work because although you don't have to reboot, restarting X also kills the current session along with the open apps

 ## Known issues:
 <ul>